nativefier/nativefier/README.md

 #### Target Url

 The url to point the application at.
-Take note that you have to enter the full url, i.e. `http://google.com`, and simply entering `google.com` will not work.

 #### [dest]